lipkau/JiraPS/docs/en-US/commands/Remove-JiraIssueWatcher.md

 ### -Issue

-Issue that should be updated.
+Issue that Should be updated.

 Can be a `JiraPS.Issue` object, issue key, or internal issue ID.